SlyCrackz/ETA-Rusher-Plugin/README.md

-# EtaCommand Plugin for RusherHack
+# ETA Plugin for RusherHack

 EtaCommand is a Minecraft plugin for the RusherHack client that allows players to set a destination and receive periodic notifications about the estimated time of arrival (ETA) based on their current speed.